Bhargav698/E-commerce/README.md

 # E-commerce Project

-This project contains the frontend and backend for a full-stack e-commerce applications.
+This project contains the frontend and backend for a full-stack e-commerce application.

 ## Backend